TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection

 \begin{itemize}[itemsep=.8pt, topsep=2pt, leftmargin=1em] \item \textbf{MMFakeBench} \cite{liu2025mmfakebench} is a multimodal misinformation detection benchmark designed to evaluate robustness against various manipulation techniques.
 It contains 1,000 instances with a distribution of real samples and manipulated cases, including textual veracity distortions, visual veracity distortions, and cross-modal consistency distortions.
 The dataset introduces 12 forgery types, making it a comprehensive benchmark for evaluating multimodal misinformation detection.

 \item \textbf{Factify2} \cite{suryavardan2023factify2} is a multimodal fact-checking dataset comprising 50,000 instances of supporting and refuting claims sourced from fact-checking platforms such as PolitiFact.
 This dataset extends the original Factify dataset by incorporating a wider range of real and manipulated news content, including satirical articles.
-We have carefully ruled out any form of data leakage and conducted evaluation strictly on the held-out test set of Factify2.

-\item \textbf{DGM\textsuperscript{4}-Face} \cite{shao2023dgm} a large-scale dataset generated by two image manipulation and two text manipulation approaches, with the objective of detecting and grounding manipulations in image-text pairs of human-centric news.
-The original dataset consists of a total of 230k news samples, including 77,426 pristine image-text pairs and 152,574 manipulated pairs.
+\item \textbf{DGM\textsuperscript{4}-Face} \cite{shao2023dgm} is a large-scale dataset generated by two image manipulation and two text manipulation approaches, with the objective of detecting and grounding manipulations in image-text pairs of human-centric news.
+The original dataset consists of a total of 230K news samples, including 77,426 pristine image-text pairs and 152,574 manipulated pairs.
 We randomly sample 467 real images and 433 manipulated instances, including face swaps and face attribute modifications.

 \item \textbf{NewsCLIPpings} \cite{luo2021newsclippings} is the largest synthetic benchmark for detecting out-of-context (OOC) misinformation.
 It generates OOC samples by replacing images in original image-caption pairs with real and semantically related images from different news events. \cite{abdelnabi2022open} further extends this dataset by incorporating textual and visual evidence retrieved via Google Search APIs to improve detection performance.